KhiopsML/khiops-doc/docs/tutorials/kdic_multi_table.md

     };
     ```

-Here, the new syntax feature is the **declaration of an external table** which is a kind of `Entity`, since it implies a 0-1 relation.
-This declaration takes the following form: `Entity(dictionaryName) variableName[id_variable]`.
-Where the identifier variable is added in square brackets juste after the name of the created variable.
-In our example, `zipcode` is a variable of type `Address` which takes on the role of the city identifier key.
-Finally, the declaration in our example is `Entity(City) city[zipcode]`.
+An external table **behaves like an Entity**, creating a 0-1 relationship.
+The syntax starts with `Entity(City)`.
+And because it provides additional information for a specific descriptive variable rather than statistical units, square brackets `[zipcode]` are used to specify the linking key.

-The `ROOT` keyword is also needed to declare an external table, as it indicates that the key variable (i.e. zipcode) **uniquely** identifies the records.
+The `Root` keyword is required for external tables, as it indicates that the key variable (e.g., zipcode) uniquely identifies the records in that table.
-It is also advisable to add this keyword to the main table, in order to specify that statistical units must be unique, and thus force this check upstream.

 ## Filtering Out-of-scope Tables and Variables

-Defining the scope of the analysis is an important step in data management, and aims to select useful information from the often too extensive available data.
-In the case of the multi-table training data, this step takes the form of filtering out tables and variables that do not fall within the scope of the analysis.
+In data management, defining the scope of an analysis is crucial to focus on the most relevant information while avoiding the overhead of processing unnecessary data.
+For multi-table datasets, this involves filtering out tables and variables that do not contribute to the analysis.

-As with single-table data, the usual practice is to load selected tables into memory, then discard unwanted variables.
-This practice assumes that the data is not too large in relation to available RAM memory and the maximum size managed by Pandas Dataframe (or equivalent).
-In addition, it is often necessary to carry out several trial-and-error operations for this selection of tables and variables.
-This raises the question of versioning these trials and the associated specific code.
-This practice tends to overload storage space and can prove very costly in cloud environments.

-In an industrial context, where multi-table data can be very large and complex, dictionaries are an excellent way of filtering out unwanted tables and variables on the fly.
-Basically, only useful columns from selected files are loaded into memory by Khiops.
-In addition, dictionaries are very light to be versioned, which is much more economical than versioning data and the associated specific data management codes.

-The following example shows how the **Unused** keyword can be used in dictionaries to filter out unwanted tables and variables:
+With conventional tools, data scientists often load entire datasets into memory before manually discarding irrelevant variables or tables.
+This approach is manageable for small datasets but becomes inefficient and costly for larger, multi-table datasets.
+It can also lead to excessive trial-and-error runs, creating versioning challenges and increasing storage costs, especially in cloud environments.

+Khiops dictionaries provide a more efficient solution by enabling on-the-fly filtering.
+Only the relevant columns and tables are loaded into memory during processing.
+This eliminates unnecessary overhead and makes dictionaries lightweight and easy to version, offering a scalable alternative for industrial use cases.

+The `Unused` keyword in Khiops dictionaries allows you to specify variables and tables that should be excluded from analysis.
+Here’s an example:

-!!! success "The Unused keyword applied to tables and variables"
+!!! success "Example: Filtering with the Unused keyword"
     ```kdic
     Dictionary Customer (customer_id)
     {